 For information about using RM Manage to specify the location of the security.dat file, see "Setting the Location of the Database Password File" on page 44.
-For information about using RM Explorer to specify the location, see the Serena Dimensions RM Windows Clients User's Guide.

 Managing Databases

 In the Dimensions RM environment, a database represents an instance of Oracle.
 The database can contain multiple Dimensions RM projects.
 The databases that are displayed are determined by the contents of the tnsnames.ora file.